hakavlad/le9-patch/README.md

 The `vm.clean_min_kbytes` sysctl knob provides *hard* protection of CFP.
 The CFP on the current node won't be reclaimed under memory pressure when their amount is below `vm.clean_min_kbytes`.
 Setting it to a high value may result in a early out-of-memory condition due to the inability to reclaim the protected amount of CFP when other types of pages cannot be reclaimed.
 The default value is defined by `CONFIG_CLEAN_MIN_KBYTES`.

+`le9db-4.19.patch` may be correctly applied to vanilla Linux 4.19.

 `le9db-5.10.patch` may be correctly applied to vanilla Linux 5.10—5.13.

 `le9db-5.14-rc1.patch` may be correctly applied to vanilla Linux 5.14-rc1.